 Weaknesses: He plays like a statue in pass protection.
 Anyone that watched a lot of SEC ball knows he’s not quick and he struggled with the speed end rushers of the SEC.
 Florida was only 10th in allowed sacks in the SEC and at times defending the pass rush was a big problem.
 Already some are saying he’s a guard trapped in a tackles body.
 Think of a little bit stiffer and slower Robert Gallery who also had to be switched to guard after struggling at tackle.

 Overview: Raiders like them big at OL and this wasn’t the worst pick but after watching him struggle at times in the SEC with speed edge rushers, it’s hard to think he’s quick enough to play tackle in the NFL.
-They will try him there but guard may suit him better, and I like him there.
+They will try him there but guard may suit him better.
+A project with potential.

 5th Round: Marquel Lee LB Wake Forrest